SebastianZ/TRex/README.md

 # TRex
-Firefox add-on for creating and debugging regular expressions
+Regular Expressions Tester (aka TRex, formerly also called RExT) is a Firefox add-on for creating and debugging regular expressions.